 Sounds Too Perfect.
 What’s the Catch?

-One last thing: Should you ever decide to end the plan and cash out, you’ll be hit with a 10-percent IRS penalty.
-Do your homework to find the best and lowest-cost plan that works for you and your family.
+One last thing: Should you ever decide to end the plan early and cash out, you’ll be hit with a 10 percent IRS penalty if you try to use the proceeds for unqualified expenses.
+That said, this penalty is only imposed on the earnings portion of your plan, and it doesn’t affect your initial contributions.
+Still, make sure to do your homework to find the best, lowest-cost plan that works for you and your family.